1c7/English-Computer-Science-Book-Recommend/README.md

 Here is my book list and my review, hope it help you. enjoy.

 <br/>
-### 1. Grokking Algorithms An illustrated guide for programmers and other curious people
+### 1. "Grokking Algorithms An illustrated guide for programmers and other curious people"
 [Data structure and Algorithm]
 https://www.amazon.com/Grokking-Algorithms-illustrated-programmers-curious/dp/1617292230